Shasta4208/FitAI-ESE3600/README.md

 The next part of preprocessing is to ensure that all data in the dataset has the same length, n.
 This is because we want our final product to be able to predict the type of workout every n seconds and then give a percentage of the type of workouts done in that single training session instead of just providing one prediction for the entire workout.
 Since the user may do several types of workouts in each training session, we want the model to be able to capture that and give a more useful measure of exertion.

-The length (n) chosen also plays an important role in model accuracy, this is because there is a tradeoff between using a small value of n, which ensures that the system predicts at a more frequent rate, and also allows for lower dimensionality data; versus a larger n value which is able to capture more features of the workout that distinguishes between the classes.
+The length (n) chosen also plays an important role in model accuracy; this is because there is a tradeoff between using a small value of n, which ensures that the system predicts at a more frequent rate, and also allows for lower dimensionality data; versus a larger n value which is able to capture more features of the workout that distinguishes between the classes.
 After experimenting with different lengths, we found that the length of n = 80 gives the best model accuracy.
-Hence, each set of data is split up into lengths of 80 samples.
+Hence, each data set is split into lengths of 80 samples.
 Through this step, we changed the dataset from having 165 sets of data of varying lengths of samples to 724 sets of data with 80 samples each.
 Next, we split the 724 data sets into training, validation, and test sets, with 70% as training, 15% as validation, and 15% as test.